8 Signs Your Immune System May Not Be Super Strong, According To Doctors

-While supporting the immune system is important, it raises the question: How do we know if our immune system is lagging in the first place?
+While supporting the immune system is important, it raises the question: How do we know if our immune system could be stronger in the first place?

 Chronic diseases or autoimmune diseases are the most obvious risk factors for impaired immunity.
 But "there are definitely things lifestyle-wise that can set you up for infection," says Randy Horwitz, M.D., Ph.D., immunologist and medical director of the Arizona Center for Integrative Medicine.
 For the generally healthy population with no underlying medical conditions, these can include an unhealthy diet, a high-stress job or home environment, and poor sleep.

-All of these factors, in turn, may lead to physical and even psychological manifestations (think frequently getting sick or feeling chronically overwhelmed and exhausted) that could indicate your immune health is less than ideal.
+All of these factors, in turn, may lead to physical and even psychological manifestations (feeling chronically overwhelmed and exhausted) that could indicate your immune health is less than ideal.

 Below, experts break down these and other warning signs—and how to give your immune system some extra TLC.

 It's important to keep in mind that the signs and symptoms below are not specific to a weakened immune system—they could also be related to a number of other factors or health conditions.
 For example, you might get sick all the time because you have a kindergartner who's constantly bringing home nasty germs.
 Or you might have chronic diarrhea because you keep eating dairy and you're actually lactose intolerant.

 But here, experts share insight on how these signs relate to a weakened or taxed immune system that's not optimized, and what you can do about it:

 1. You're constantly getting colds, and symptoms last forever.